Master of Arts in Sport Science and Pedagogy

 Graduate courses for the Master of Arts in Sport Science and Pedagogy are designed to assist in the advanced preparation of individuals who are involved with sport and fitness-related endeavors.
 These fields of endeavors may include physical education programs, coaching environments, fitness centers, sport clubs, and other physical activity settings.
 The development of skills will be accomplished through coursework, research, and pedagogical experience.
 Students will benefit from a synthesis of current and applicable information derived from both theory and practice.

-The Master of Arts in Sport Science and Pedagogy is designed to meet the following goals:
+Integrating Christian values, concepts, and ideas, the Master of Arts in Sport Science and Pedagogy is designed to meet the following goals:

 - Develop the skills essential for the research of various aspects of sport science and pedagogy.